Volvo 8700

-The Volvo 8700 was a single-decker city and single-decker intercity bus manufactured by Volvo between 2002 and 2011.
+The Volvo 8700 is a single-decker city and single-decker intercity bus from Volvo manufactured between 2002 and 2011.
 It was available both with medium floor and as the low-entry Volvo 8700LE, which was even built as the articulated Volvo 8700LEA on a B12BLEA chassis.
 It was also available as a coach, and even some were delivered with a toilet.

 As a successor to the Carrus Vega, which was also built and sold as Volvo B10-400 and Volvo 7250 in Germany and Poland, the main difference was that it was built on the Volvo TX platform.
 The exterior was just as a simple facelift from the old model.
 The medium floor 8700 was available on B7R, B12B and B12M chassis, with all except the B7R available as a tri-axle bus.
 The 8700LE was available on B7RLE and B12BLE, with only the B12BLE as a tri-axle bus.

 In 2011 it was succeeded by the 8900.

 In Norway a total of 1300 buses were delivered, with the 8700 and 8700LE having an almost equal share.